Is It Time for a Dentist Second Opinion?

 What is a Second Opinion in Dentistry?

-A second opinion is when you consult another dentist not affiliated with your current dental office before moving forward with a treatment your original dentist recommended.
+A second opinion means consulting another dentist before you move forward with the treatment your original dentist recommended.

 Getting a second opinion is a common practice in healthcare, including dentistry.
 Dentists often provide different treatment approaches at various price points.
 This is why getting a second opinion is a great way to make an informed decision about your oral health.